Skip to content

 2.0

-Note that composing statistics returns a new statistic with it's own name.
+Note that composing statistics returns a new statistic with its own name.

 stat.name